Before you buy your second-hand van, there are a few things worth considering.

 This is essential when you consider most spend their working lives being hammered up and down motorways and A-roads.

-But while this is great news for those buying new that have the comfort of knowing their steed can be relied upon to deliver years of faithful service, it does present a number of challenges for those looking to buy second-hand vehicles.
+While this is great news for those buying new, it does present a number of challenges for those buying second-hand.

 Be a careful buyer

-Therefore you will need to be very selective about the vehicles, ask questions about its previous uses and carry out your own extensive checks to ensure you’re not buying a vehicle that’s going to breakdown within the first week of use.
+Therefore you’ll need to be very selective about the vehicles you look at.
+Ask questions about its previous uses and carry out your own extensive checks.
+This will ensure you’re not buying a vehicle that’s going to breakdown within the first week of use.

 Prepare for your van search

-This is important.
-Getting the most suitable specification will help cap costs as you will be using the least amount of fuel possible as well as potentially spending less on both insurance and vehicle tax.
-There’s no use paying for something you won’t use.
+Getting the most suitable specification will help cap costs.
+You’ll be using the least amount of fuel possible, and potentially spending less on insurance and vehicle tax.
+The built-in security will help reduce your premiums too.

 Then you need to consider engine size.
-Which one is most suitable will depend on how the van will be used.
+Which is most suitable will depend on how the van’s going to be used.

 Conversely, those with smaller engines can be expected to save fuel if you mostly drive in cities.

-With your ideal van in mind it’s time to start the search.
-There will be plenty of vans available so take your time.
-Check the local paper, surf eBay and consider visiting any specialist outlets in your area – particularly if they have a good reputation.
+With your ideal van in mind, it’s time to start the search.
+There’ll be plenty of vans available so take your time.
+Check the local paper, surf eBay and visit any specialist outlets in your area – particularly if they have a good reputation.

 How to make your decision

 So what else should you look out for?
-Firstly – what is your general impression of the van?
-Does it seem suspiciously clean for a van that’s been used daily?
+Firstly – what’s your general impression of the van?

 Examine the bodywork for signs of any repair work and ensure all the doors fit snugly together.
 Then look at the mileage.
 Does it seem fair?

-If there are signs of wear and tear in the cabin itself.
+Check for signs of wear and tear in the cabin itself.
 If it’s badly damaged and the mileage is low then this could suggest that someone may have tampered with the milometer.